jtescher/jtescher.github.io/_posts/2014-03-31-how-to-keep-your-data-consistent-with-foreign-key-constraints.md

 Foreign key constraints are the database's solution to this data integrity problem.
 They are basically a way to tell the database to only allow actual Post IDs in the comments `post_id` column.
-This means if you tried to add a comment to a non-existent or deleted post, or delete a post that has comments it would raise an `ActiveRecord::InvalidForeignKey` exception.
+This means if you tried to add a comment to a non-existent or deleted post, or delete a post that has comments, it would raise an `ActiveRecord::InvalidForeignKey` exception.

 Rails does not have support for foreign key constraints because